Chocohead/Fabric-ASM/README.md

 ## Exploiting Extender's Cove
 ### Waiting for High Tide
 Registering additions that want to be made has to happen very early on in the mod loading process.
-As a result it is quite reasonable that a given mod's initialisers are yet to be run.
+As a result it is quite reasonable to expect that a given mod's initialisers are yet to be run.
 To resolve this (and the class loading pitfalls described below), MM has a system of "Early Risers" which are classes that implement `Runnable` and are called as early as when necessary.

 Early Risers are defined via a custom property in a mod's `fabric.mod.json`.
 The key is `mm:early_risers` whilst the value is an array of class name strings.
 Putting anything else there will result in an `IllegalStateException` being thrown whilst trying to parse the class names.
 The provided example's Early Riser definition is [here](https://github.com/Chocohead/Fabric-ASM/blob/master/example/resources/fabric.mod.json#L22-L24).